dqops/dqo/docs/integrations/azure-data-factory/index.md

 The body of the request contain the filtering configuration that points DQOps which checks should be run.

-The below example run all profiling checks that are enabled (turned on) on the table "files.readouts" from the "azure-storage-parquet" connection.
+The below example runs all profiling checks that are enabled (turned on) on the table "files.readouts" from the "azure-storage-parquet" connection.
 It also collects error samples on checks that fail.

 ```text